PeterYuLi1204/CPSC-210-Calorie-Tracker/README.md

 calories, grams of protein, grams of fat, and grams of sugar it provided.

 With this app you'll be able to set **goals** and get **statistics** about whether you're meeting them such as:
-- Total calories consumed for a particular dailyLog
+- Total calories consumed for a particular day
-- Average calories consumed per dailyLog
+- Average grams of protein consumed per day
-- Total grams of sugar consumed for a particular dailyLog
+- Total grams of sugar consumed for a particular day
-- Most consumed food
+- Food you ate that contains the most fat
 - ***Much more***

 Those are just some examples with more to come!